At last, I can just be.

 When clients reach out to me, they’re ready to move away from abandoning themselves to centering themselves.

-My clients reckon with how perfectionism and over-accommodation prevent them from figuring out who they really are, viewing their needs as inherently valuable, and having the honest, empowered life that they want.
+My clients reckon with how denying their needs prevent them from figuring out who they really are, viewing their needs as inherently valuable, and having the honest, empowered life that they want.
 I work best with people who are ready to dive in and transform insight into lasting change, even when it’s uncomfortable or scary.

-Many of my clients are fellow queer, trans, non-binary, mixed-race, BIPOC, neurodivergent, fat / plus-size, disabled, and/or chronically ill folks.
-Several are children of immigrants, many are the eldest or only child, and some grew up in abusive or emotionally neglectful environments.
-Many are caretakers and high-achievers.
-They are “the strong one,” the “therapist” of their friend group, or are described as “too sensitive.”
+Many of my clients are fellow queer, trans / non-binary, mixed race, BIPOC, neurodivergent, fat, disabled, and/or chronically ill folks.
+Several are children of immigrants, the eldest child, or the only child.
+Many are caretakers, perfectionists, and high-achievers.
+They are usually “the strong one” or the “therapist” of their friend group; their deep sensitivity is often overlooked or minimized due to past experiences of criticism.
 Their multiply-marginalized identities across race, gender, sexuality, class, ability, and size often play a significant role in how their survival looks and functions.
 Together we find sustainable ways to maintain fulfilling cultural connections while creating more space for individual needs and wants.

 • QTBIPOC identities and experiences